Brevet: Modern usage

 The practice of brevetting disappeared from the (regular) U.S. military at the end of the 19th century; honors were bestowed instead with a series of medals.
 Brevetting was declared obsolete in 1922.
 However, the similar practice of frocking continues in four of the six branches of the U.S. armed forces.
 The U.S. Air Force does not allow the regular practice of frocking before a promotion date, except in rare circumstances, such as when an officer selected for promotion is assigned to a billet (typically a senior joint duty assignment), that requires them to hold/wear the higher rank to which they are expected to be promoted.
 Frocking typically requires special approval to be obtained from the service headquarters.

 The services differ in how they deal with officers who have been selected for promotion, but not yet promoted, as happens with a promotion list.
 An Army lieutenant colonel who has been selected for promotion to colonel uses lieutenant colonel (promotable), while in the Air Force, that officer would use colonel (select).

 The promotion of an enlisted person or non-commissioned officer to commissioned officer rank as a reward for displaying leadership and bravery is referred to as a direct appointment rather than a brevet.
 It temporarily grants up to the rank of first lieutenant.
 The holder must then attend Officer Candidate School in order to keep the commission.
 They must also have or acquire a four-year college degree if they wish to be promoted to the rank of captain or above.

+Prior to the suspension of the draft in 1973, the US Army also utilized the administrative distinction between the Regular Army and the Army of the United States as a mechanism for rapid, temporary promotion of officers.
+An officer's rank in the Regular Army was their "permanent rank", with a "theater rank" in the much larger, conscripted Army of the United States.